Materials form the foundation for the production of durable tools.

-In actual production, various forms of material defects are often encountered.
+During actual production, various types of material defects are frequently encountered.

 01. Raw materials porosity

-After the acid etching test of steel, it is found that some areas of the surface of the sample are not dense, and there are some visible voids.
+After conducting an acid etching test on steel, it was discovered that some regions of the sample’s surface were not dense and displayed visible voids.

-These voids show dark spots with irregular color shades compared to other parts, which are called porosity.
+These voids, which appear as dark spots with uneven color shades compared to other areas, are known as porosity.

-If the porosity is concentrated in the central part of the sample, it is referred to as central porosity, whereas if it is evenly distributed on the surface, it is called general porosity.
+When the porosity is concentrated in the central part of the sample, it is referred to as central porosity, whereas if it is evenly distributed on the surface, it is called general porosity.

-Both in GB/T9943-2008 High-Speed Tool Steel and GB/T1299-2014 Tool Steel have clear regulations on the porosity of steel, but they often exceed the standard supply.
+Both GB/T9943-2008 for High-Speed Tool Steel and GB/T1299-2014 for Tool Steel have specific regulations regarding the porosity of steel, but supplies often exceed the standard.

-Porosity has a great impact on the strength of steel, the main hazards are as follows:
+Porosity has a significant impact on steel strength, and its main hazards are as follows:

-Because porosity has a certain effect on the performance of steel, tool steel has strict requirements on the allowable porosity level.
+Since porosity affects the performance of steel, tool steel has stringent requirements for allowable porosity levels.

-Figure 1 and Figure 2 are φ90mm W18Cr4V (abbreviated as W18) steel raw materials, forging porosity and porosity cracking patterns (heat etching with 1:1 HCl).
+Figures 1 and 2 depict φ90mm W18Cr4V (abbreviated as W18) steel raw materials, showing porosity and porosity cracking patterns after a heat etching treatment with 1:1 HCl.

-Figure 3 shows a picture of a W18Cr4V steel slotted milling cutter cracked by severe heat treatment due to sparing during heat treatment, as depicted through heat etching with 1:1HCl).
+Figure 3 shows a picture of a W18Cr4V steel slotted milling cutter that suffered severe cracking due to sparing during heat treatment, as depicted through heat etching with 1:1HCl.